-For your protection, Yellow Fever vaccination is recommended for all travellers over 9 months of age travelling at altitudes below 2300m / 7546ft in all regions of the Amazon Basin (east of the Andes mountains) and the following regions west of the Andes: Ancash, Apurimac, Ayacucho, Cajamarca, Huancavelica, La Libertad, and Piura.
+For your protection, Yellow Fever vaccination is recommended for all travellers 9 months of age and older travelling at altitudes below 2,300m / 7,546ft in all regions of the Amazon Basin (east of the Andes mountains) and the lowland areas of the following regions west of the Andes: Ancash, Apurimac, Ayacucho, Cajamarca, Huancavelica, La Libertad, and Piura.

-Vaccination is not recommended if only travelling to the provinces of Lambayeque, Tumbes, western Piura, and the southern half of Cajamarca.
+Note: Vaccination is not recommended if only travelling to the provinces of Lambayeque, Tumbes, western Piura, and the southern half of Cajamarca.
 Take meticulous anti-mosquito bite measures during the daytime in these areas.
-All other areas of Peru, including Machu Picchu, the Inca Trail, Lima, and Cuzco are risk free.
+All other areas of Peru, including Machu Picchu, the Inca Trail, Lima, and Cusco are risk free.